pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 # Monoid in the category of endofunctors

 You might have heard the meme-worthy phrase "a monad is simply a monoid in the category of endofunctors" before.
 I don't intend to give a full explanation of what this phrase means, but I'd like to build some intuition.
-Most of the words in this phrase should be familiar by known, but I haven't yet defined what a _monoid_ is.
+Most of the words in this phrase should be familiar by now, but I haven't yet defined what a _monoid_ is.
 The classical definition of a monoid is:

 - A set S
 - ... equipped with a binary operator $$\otimes$$